Ismail158818/Party-Management/README.md

 # Party Management System

-## Legal Notice
-This software is proprietary and protected by copyright law.
-All rights are reserved.

-### Copyright Notice
-© 2024 Party Management System.
-All rights reserved.

-### Terms of Use
-1. This repository is for viewing purposes only
-2. No part of this software may be:
-   - Copied
-   - Modified
-   - Distributed
-   - Used commercially
-   - Reverse engineered
-   - Decompiled
-   - Disassembled
-3. Unauthorized use is strictly prohibited
-4. Violators will be prosecuted to the maximum extent of the law

-### License Information
-This software is licensed, not sold.
-The use of this software is subject to the terms of the license agreement.

 ## About The Project
 Party Management System is a comprehensive web application built with Laravel that allows users to organize, manage, and book events and parties.
 The system provides an intuitive interface for both event organizers and attendees.